taxjarsam/taxjar-developers/source/integrations/authentication.md

 ---

+## Security Requirements

+If you allow merchants to use their own TaxJar accounts, it's your responsibility to store their TaxJar API tokens in your system securely. **Always encrypt sensitive merchant data both in transit and storage over SSL.** Additionally, we recommend the following:

+* Use access control on data storage where merchant / customer data is kept
+* Maintain a regular cadence of security testing in production environments
+* Perform adequate logging of events and API calls

+---

 ## Branding Guidelines

 * Always use the phrase “API token” when mentioning TaxJar API credentials, do not use “API key”.